Charlie Jackson (American football coach): Coaching career

 On February 17, 2017, Jackson was hired as an assistant coach with the Atlanta Falcons of the National Football League (NFL).
 On February 1, 2019, Jackson was named head football coach at Kentucky State University.
 He is the winningest (percentage) head football coach at Kentucky State since 1945 (WWII) minimum 20 games.
-Jackson arrived at Kentucky State with the football program in the midst of a downward spiral that culminated in a 0-10 season in 2018.
-He took over a program on a 12-game losing streak and a record of 1-16 in the previous 17 games.
+Jackson arrived at Kentucky State with the football program in the midst of a downward spiral that culminated in a 0–10 season in 2018.
+He took over a program on a 12-game losing streak and a record of 1–16 in the previous 17 games.
 In his first year leading the program in 2019, the team win total improved by seven games, the highest total win improvement in the country.
-His team posted victories over multiple Division 1 opponents for the first time in school history, and his team's 70 percent winning percentage (7-3) was the program's best in 41 years.
+His team posted victories over multiple Division 1 opponents for the first time in school history, and his team's 70 percent winning percentage (7–3) was the program's best in 41 years.
 After not competing in 2020 due to COVID-19, the next season produced more winning and the team's 14 win improvement over two seasons ranked #1.
 Jackson's team set many university records including points in an away game (76), points in a home game (63), total yards in a game (746), rush yards in a game (662), Division 1 victories, and most players with a 3.0 GPA or higher.
-Less than one month into his first season, Jackson had multiple historic victories including the 36th-annual Circle City Classic.
+Jackson is known for his associations with notable turnarounds throughout his coaching career.
+He helped Air Force to the best defense in school history in 2022.
+The Air Force defense ranked number one nationally in total defense, number one nationally in least first downs allowed, second nationally in passing defense, third in scoring defense, third in 3rd down conversion defense, and number five in rushing defense.
+Air Force defensive back, Trey Taylor, was awarded the 2023 Jim Thorpe Award for Best Defensive Back in College Football.
+With the Atlanta Falcons, the defensive unit ranked NFL Top 10 in scoring defense (eighth) and total defense (ninth) for the first time in 20 years.
+The Atlanta defensive unit finished fifth in red zone defense and ninth in rushing defense.
+Atlanta defensive back, Keanu Neal, was selected to his first Pro Bowl, and defensive back, Damontae Kazee, tied for the NFL lead with 7 interceptions.
+With the Green Bay Packers, the defense ranked seventh in the NFL in total defense and ranked first in passing defense - the organization's best in 27 years.
+During his time as a college scout with the Seattle Seahawks, the organization drafted future NFL All-Pro players Richard Sherman, Bobby Wagner, and Russell Wilson.
+Less than one month into his first season at Kentucky State, Jackson had multiple historic victories including the 36th-annual Circle City Classic.